“Drunken Monkey” Bread

 I plan to serve Drunken Monkey Bread with egg souffles and fresh berries, a meal my family will certainly remember.

 Yield: 8-12 servings

 Prep Time: 20 minutes active time (+ thaw and rise time)

 Drunken Monkey Bread Recipe

-- 3 lbs. frozen bread dough or rolls, not the partially bakes varieties (Rhodes)
+- 3 pounds frozen bread dough or rolls, not the partially bakes varieties (Rhodes)